hoisie/web/Readme.md

 ## Documentation

-More documentation, including a tutorial and API docs, is available on [web.go's home page](http://www.getwebgo.com)
+For a quickstart guide, check out [web.go's home page](http://www.getwebgo.com)

+There is also a [tutorial](http://www.getwebgo.com/tutorial)

 If you use web.go, I'd greatly appreciate a quick message about what you're building with it.
 This will help me get a sense of usage patterns, and helps me focus development effors on features that people will actually use.